-The timekeeper, by the way, will be delivered in a nice presentation box that, too, features something that looks like an aluminum plaque with the same Vintage Rally map and all the usual branding that comes with it.
+The timekeeper, by the way, will be delivered in a nice presentation box (see below) that, too, features something that looks like an aluminum plaque with the same Vintage Rally map and all the usual branding that comes with it.

 It is the dial where the watch truly -although not literally- shines.

 As you can see, the silvered dial features sandblasted texture and is decorated with nine hour-markers and three Arabic numerals that, too, are hand-applied to the face.
 Hand-polished and painted “pearl black,” all elements are covered with thick layers of Superluminova that ensures the gadget’s nighttime readability.

 The dial seems to be composed of two parts with the outer ring acting as a minute scale, while the chapter ring on the outer edge of central disk is nicely decorated with a Burgundy red chapter ring with an extra 1/5th of a second scale.
 Although kind of superficial, the scale with its nod to vintage stopwatches makes the dial of the piece even more entertaining to look at.

 It is a pleasure to note that, unlike many mildly oversized watches that are equipped with standard-issue mechanisms (see below,) this one plays nicely with the problem of date aperture that has to be placed pretty far from the bezel flange.
 The Burgundy-colored chapter ring (it, by the way, matched by a relatively small italicized Paris to Peking inscription in the lower half of the face) serves as a sort of filler between the slightly elevated outer disk and the calendar window making the part look almost perfectly in place while nicely balancing out the large “9” digit on the left.